Bencourt/gdaps2-2191-Team-C/doc/Production.md

     one enemy type
 Items:
     one healing item
+        Protoype potion is implemented
     one damaging item
+        Bomb will soon be in the game
 Graphics:
     Single image sprites, no animations
     camera follows the player
+        Camera follows the player and scales the view
 Text:
     Menu text
 Sound: